How to Run a Project Post-Mortem with Free Meeting & Report Templates

 Sometimes it’s important to have space to simply get something off your chest.
 A good, open post-mortem discussion gives everyone the opportunity to say their peace and move on.
 This is especially critical for projects that go sideways.

-Lay a clear path to success with a beautiful project plan you can build in minutes.
-Spot issues early with easy project tracking, and work better together with built-in team collaboration.
+Lay a clear path to success with a visual plan that’s easy to understand, and keep everyone in sync with flexible workflows and team collaboration.

 If you’ve ever heard of a retrospective in project management, you might be curious how it differs from a post-mortem.

 In my experience, my colleagues and I tended to use these terms interchangeably.
-That had a lot to do with the fact that we used more Waterfall and hybrid processes vs. Scrum and Agile.
+That had a lot to do with the fact that we used more Waterfall and hybrid processes vs. Scrum and Agile

 All that being said, there is technically a difference between a project post-mortem and a retrospective.
 It basically comes down to the process and rituals you set for your project.